reynaldiarya/WhatsApp-API-Unofficial/README.md

----

-# WhatsApp API Authentication Service
+# WhatsApp API Unofficial

-This project provides a simple authentication service for a WhatsApp API.
+This project provides a simple WhatsApp API using whatsapp-web.js.
 The service is containerized using Docker for easy deployment and scalability.

-## Features
-- **Authentication Endpoint:** Handles user authentication for accessing the WhatsApp API.
-- **Error Handling:** Returns custom error pages for unauthorized requests.
-- **Dockerized Deployment:** Simple and efficient containerized setup.

 ## Requirements
 - Docker installed on your system
 - Access to the terminal/command prompt

----

 ## Getting Started

-### Step 1: Build the Docker Image
+### Step 1: Build the Docker Image for Load Balancing using single auth
 Use the following command to build the Docker image:
 ```bash
 docker build -t whatsapp-api:auth .